omar-steam/Ensemble-Heart-Disease-Prediction-Model/README.md

 - **Classification Report**: Precision, Recall, and F1-Score for each class.

-Visualizations such as a heatmap of feature correlations and accuracy comparisons are included in the images/ folder.
+Visualisations such as a heatmap of feature correlations and accuracy comparisons via a bar chart are included in the ```images/``` folder.